ampproject/amphtml/extensions/amp-animation/amp-animation.md

 }
 ```

 In this example, by default all targets matched by the ".target" have delay of 100ms and "--y" of 100px.
-However, the first target (`index: 0`) is overriden to have delay of 200ms; and the ever odd target is overriden to have "--y" of 200px.
+However, the first target (`index: 0`) is overriden to have delay of 200ms; and odd targets are overriden to have "--y" of 200px.

-Notice, that multiple subtargets can match one target.
+Notice, that multiple subtargets can match one target element.

 ### Keyframes